ROTBOW/aA_Mock_TakeHomeChallenge/backend_challenge/ReadMe.md

 # App Academy Mock Takehome Backend Challenge

-## <b>You will have to complete this challenge before moving to the frontend challenge, the order is intentional and required.</b>

 Welcome to a/A's takehome backend challenge, Ann loves coffee, so, we're going to make her a coffee blog!
 You know they say that caffine is the lifeblood of a software engineer.